saucelabs/sauce-docs/docs/web-apps/automated-testing/_partials/_advanced-cucumber-playwright.md

 ## Running Cypress-js with Playwright

-`saucectl` provides a way to run Cucumber-js test with Playwright.
-In this case, Cucumber-js is running as the test runner and using Playwright as the test framework.
-You need to specified Cucumber-js related [configuration](/web-apps/automated-testing/playwright/cucumber).
+`saucectl` provides a way to run Cucumber.js tests with Playwright.
+In this case, Cucumber.js acts as the test framework, utilizing Playwright as the automation framework.
+This setup requires a dedicated Cucumber.js + Playwright [configuration](/web-apps/automated-testing/playwright/cucumber).